 2. On the Falcon Classic page, select “New HTTP Falcon.”

-3. Select the Streaming Service Provider that we will be using, which is Wowza.
+3. Select the Streaming Service Provider that we will be using (in this case, Wowza).

 5. Wowza allows the added security of associating a username and password with their stream.
 Select “no” if you are not using this feature.

 6. Choose VITAC as your caption service provider.